ilyavy/grafana-dashboards/README.md

 The dashboard for tracking SLO and the Error Budget consumption of a service.

-It is available at [grafana.com](https://grafana.com/grafana/dashboards/11222).
+It is available at [grafana.com](https://grafana.com/grafana/dashboards/11222), and is based on the following example: [https://github.com/google/prometheus-slo-burn-example](https://github.com/google/prometheus-slo-burn-example)

+### Setting it up

 The dashboard assumes that there is a *probe*, which probes service's *availability* and exports the data using metrics, which are then used by this dashboard.
 There are supposed to be two metrics exposed, which can have any name (it is configurable in the parameters):
 - `requests_error_count` - the number of requests to the service returned an error;